Dheepak-97/Car-price-Prediction-Web-App/README.md

 # Car-price-Prediction

-Used from UsedCars dataset from craiglist.org(kaggle)
+Used data from UsedCars dataset from craiglist.org(kaggle)

 Used Python to clean, visualize and analyze the data.
 Random Forest is used to predict the car price and achieved the R² score of 0.849.